Cliffs of Magho

 The Cliffs of Magho are a 9 km limestone escarpment located in the townland of Magho, County Fermanagh, Northern Ireland.
 The NNW-facing cliffs overlook the western reaches of Lower Lough Erne and define the northern edge of Lough Navar Forest, a major plantation managed by the Forest Service of Northern Ireland.
 A popular viewpoint atop the cliffs is accessed by a forest drive.

 The escarpment is formed from two distinct bands of Carboniferous limestone: the Glencar Limestone Formation and the overlying Dartry Limestone Formation.
 These overlie a series of mudrocks known as the Benbulben Shale Formation.
-Under the cliffs lie a mostly continuous apron of scree and landslipped material.
+Under the cliffs there is a mostly continuous apron of scree and landslip material.

 The cliffs are a proposed Area of Special Scientific Interest.
 They are home to the Irish Rock-bristle (Seligeria oelandica), a black moss found on wet calcareous rocks and known only from this site in the whole of the United Kingdom, though found elsewhere in the Republic of Ireland.

-On the 18 November 1943 a Royal Air Force, Short Sunderland (W4036) flying boat of No. 201 Squadron RAF was operating a training flight, practicing takeoffs and landings on Lough Erne.
-During one take off the aircraft overshot flare path, shortly after the left wing struck the lough.
-The pilots lost control of the aircraft & crashed into Cliffs of Magho, busting into flames on impact.
+On 18 November 1943 a Royal Air Force, Short Sunderland (W4036) flying boat of No. 201 Squadron RAF was operating a training flight, practicing takeoffs and landings on Lough Erne.
+During one takeoff the aircraft overshot flare path, and shortly after the left wing struck the lough.
+The pilots lost control of the aircraft & crashed into Cliffs of Magho, bursting into flames on impact.
 Three of the eight crew on board died in the crash.

 Since 2007 these cliffs have formed a part of the Marble Arch Caves Global Geopark.